trantntran/FightingCode/README.md

 # FightingCode's Team Repository

-This is a repository for the CoderSchool ML Tonga Class Week 1.s
+This is a repository for the CoderSchool ML Tonga Class Week 1.

 ## Teammembers:
-Tobias Becher
+Tobias Becher <br>
 Tran Tracy

 ## Project